UniversalDependencies/UD_English-LinES/README.txt

  From UD version 2.4 to version 2.5
   * Addition of 679 sentences from Winterson's book.
 120 have been added to the dev corpus, 120 to the test corpus, and the rest to the train corpus.
+  * correcting dependencies for punctuation marks to guarantee validation,
+  * correcting other erroneous annotation, in particular related to the parataxis and ccomp relations

 --- Machine readable metadata ---